A number of road closures and restrictions will be in effect this weekend in support of events and critical infrastructure work in Toronto.

-The Carlton Street and Church Street intersection will remain closed all weekend for streetcar track replacement.
+On Saturday, August 20 and Sunday, August 21, the Carlton Street and Church Street intersection will be closed all weekend for streetcar track replacement.

 TTC closures and service disruptions

-On Saturday, August 27 and Sunday, August 28, there will be no subway service on the portion of Line 1 between Finch and St. Clair stations due to Automatic Train Control (ATC) signal upgrades.
+On Saturday, August 20 and Sunday, August 21, there will be no subway service on the portion of Line 1 between Sheppard West and Wilson stations due to track work.

 This weekend, Lake Shore East and West train schedules will be adjusted for the Canadian National Exhibition (CNE) to ease crowding at Exhibition GO and provide customers extra time to board their trains.
 Weekend service adjustments on the Barrie and Stouffville lines will also be in effect during the CNE.